Generac XT8500EFI - 8500/10000W Portable Generator With Electric Start And EFI Engine

 Price comparison

-As you can see from these interactive charts, when compared to other 8000-9000W generators, the Generac XT8500EFI is on the average side of the price range.
+As you can see from these interactive charts, when compared to other 8000-9000W generators, the Generac XT8500EFI is on the cheap side of the price range.

 The bottom line